Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

  In this exercise, we stop the robot when there is an obstacle in front of it, using the ultrasonic distance sensor.
 Optionally, you can set it on a new course until it detects another obstacle, thus going on until its battery is depleted.

    Remember [the distance sensing code from last time](https://github.com/till-h/ICAHHorizons_Y2PhysComp/blob/master/session%201/Session%201%20Workbook%20-%20Physical%20Computing.md#using-an-ultrasonic-distance-sensor)?
 You will first need to wire up the sensor, including the voltage divider, as per the last session's instructions.
 We will once more give you a "large" and a "small" resistor to build the voltage divider.
-   We have a bigger breadboard this time to set things up on, and the front part of it is left empty for you to set up the wires for the distance sensor.

-   You will be using the pins <TODO> for the Trig signal, and <TODO> for the Echo signal.
    A sample flowchart for the robot control is shown below - but do try out your own ideas!

    <p align="center">
       <img src="images/obstacle_flowchart.png" alt="Obstacle avoidance" width="600">